Skip to main content

 If energy-efficient windows are a must in your book, Muelenaer suggested wood, fiberglass or vinyl treatments.

 “These products do not transfer heat or cold easily from one surface to another,” he said.
-While there are many choices in the type of glazing (glass) and Tools for Glazing to consider—including low E, laminated and tempered, to name a few—Muelenaer suggested that one of the best ways to save energy with your windows is to focus instead on finding a product that uses “warm edge” technology.
+While there are many choices in the type of glazing (glass) to consider—including low E, laminated and tempered, to name a few—Muelenaer suggested that one of the best ways to save energy with your windows is to focus instead on finding a product that uses “warm edge” technology.
 In very simple terms, warm-edge technology refers to the type of spacer material used to separate the panes of glass (or glazing) in a window unit.
 The material used in warm edge technology is less conducive to heat loss than the traditional aluminum spacers.

 According to Collins, “New technology and modern materials have created much longer-lasting and more weather-resistant products.
 Exterior surfaces of new windows are [more] effective at holding up in heavily sunned areas and in rainy climates—with no damage to the window.”
 When you install energy-efficient windows, energy savings can be “as much as 30 percent, not to mention the savings in your maintenance costs,” he said.